michaelt113/JournalPro/README.md

   -Android Studio - IDE for developing Apps for Android Devices -FireBase - Data Hosting

-# Installation Instructions
+# Installation Instructions:
   -Download and Install APK from the Journal Pro Github - Releases.

-# Operation
+# Operations:
+**More detailed user instructions available with documentation
   -Signup: Sign up with Username and Password

   -Verification: Accept Verification email to verify your account